Runnable/slash-docker/rails/_posts/2016-06-24-manage-share-images.markdown

 As the Docker server did not find an image named "*username*/demo:latest" locally, the image was downloaded from the appropriate repository hosted on Docker Hub.
 This same action would occur by executing `docker build` using Dockerfile with the instruction “FROM *username*/demo”.

-Note that during subsequent executions of `docker run` or `docker build` commands, the image will be found in the local cache and by default **will not be automatically pulled again **from Docker Hub **even if it is updated** in the remote repository.
+Note that during subsequent executions of `docker run` or `docker build` commands, the image will be found in the local cache and by default **will not be automatically pulled again** from Docker Hub **even if it is updated** in the remote repository.

 To explicitly force a download of the newest image, use command `docker pull username/demo` for the "latest" tag or `docker pull username/demo:tag` if you need a specific version.

 Private Registry on Premises
 ----------------------------

 If you need to keep your source code and images behind the firewall, you can run your own private registry fairly easily.
-There’s an official guide describing the default setup: [https://docs.docker.com/registry/deploying/](https://docs.docker.com/registry/deploying/)
+There’s an [official guide](https://docs.docker.com/registry/deploying/) describing the default setup.

 Similar to Docker Hub, images could be associated with a private registry by assigning appropriate names to them.
 Instead of a Docker Hub-specific username, the prefix should include the host and port of private registry.
 The desired image naming format is: